What PactPodz does that nothing else does.

 Most of these products solve one piece of the problem well.
 Focusmate gives you a body doubling partner.
 Beeminder and StickK give you financial stakes.
 Commit Action gives you a coach.
 Caveday and Focused Space give you facilitated co-working.
 Boss as a Service gives you enforcement.

-PactPodz is the only product that combines a structured daily format, a small rotating group of real people, financial stakes tied to your specific goals, peer goal review with proof, co-working sessions, a community feed, a member directory, and a marketplace.
+PactPodz is the only product that combines a structured daily format, a small rotating group of real people, optional Staked Commitments you can attach to your own goals, peer goal review with proof, co-working sessions, a community feed, a member directory, and The Board.
 Every weekday morning.
-At $15 a month.
+At $29 a month, with reduced rates for referred members and Sample Session attendees.

 Some of these tools are worth using alongside PactPodz.
 None of them replace it.